edgelesssys/marblerun/docs/add-service.md

 ## Adding your service to the Manifest

-The manifest contains a section with the information used to authenticate each service in the mesh:
+The Manifest contains a section with the information used to authenticate each service in the mesh:

 ```json
 	"Packages": {